 Department of Chemical, Paper, and Biomedical Engineering

 With a degree in biomedical engineering, chemical engineering or engineering management, you will be poised to tackle some of the most important technical problems facing society.
 Through our accredited curricula, our professors will guide and mentor you as you build a rock solid engineering, science and mathematical foundation.
 From there, you will learn to tap your personal creativity and ingenuity to team with classmates to explore specialized fields of contemporary importance.
-Focus areas include Biochemical and bioprocessing, environmental, biomedical, pulp and paper science, bioinformatics, and pre-medical preparation.
+We also offer minors to enhance your major curriculum, including minors in paper science and engineering, process control, environmental engineering, clinical engineering, and regulatory affairs.
 Our graduates are well prepared to enter industry or continue their education in graduate or medical school.

 Our Mission, Vision, and Values